 For nearly a century, Palm Springs has served as a glamorous escape for desert dreamers and the Hollywood elite.
-And there’s no better place to play starlet-on-holiday than on a rooftop lounge with a cocktail in hand.
-Thanks to a recent revival, central Palm Springs boasts a handful of high-up venues where its trendiest visitors love to lounge.
-Whether you’re in the mood for dinner with a view, poolside drinks or a full-on party, Palm Springs has the perfect rooftop spot for you.
+And there’s no better place to play starlet-on-her-holiday than on a rooftop lounge with a cocktail in hand.
+Thanks to a recent revival, downtown Palm Springs boasts a handful of high-up spots where its trendiest visitors love to lounge.
+Whether you’re in the mood for dinner with a view, poolside drinks, or a full-on party, Palm Springs has the perfect rooftop spot for you.

-In November 2017, the Kimpton Rowan Hotel Palm Springs opened its swanky doors to become the tallest building in the city.
+In November 2017, the Kimpton Rowan Hotel Palm Springs opened its swanky doors to become the tallest building within city limits.
 Head all the way to the top of this mid-century modern structure to enjoy the only rooftop pool in all of Palm Springs at High Bar.
 Enjoy views of vibrant palm trees, framed by the hazy San Jacinto mountains as you sip your piña colada and dangle your feet in turquoise water.

 Kimpton’s roof also plays host to the desert city’s highest restaurant, 4 Saints.
-Executive chef Stephen Wambach, who previously ran the kitchen at Chicago’s Four Seasons, blends French technique with local ingredients and whimsical flair.
-The ever-changing menu features dishes such as artichoke salad with miso dressing and shaved black truffle.
+Executive chef Stephen Wambach, who previously led the kitchen at Chicago’s Four Seasons, blends French technique with local ingredients and whimsical flair.
+The ever-changing menu features dishes like artichoke salad with miso dressing and shaved black truffle.
 Enjoy exceptional cuisine as you gaze out onto a desert panorama.

 For an equally delicious (and exceptionally photo-friendly) adventure, head to Sugar High at Azucar Restaurant & Bar.
-Enjoy Mediterranean fare surrounded by iron chandeliers and colourful portraits of Frida Kahlo before stargazing from the rooftop lounge.
-A tiled fireplace and sheepskin throws ward off the post-sunset chill, as does the Spicy Melon cocktail, made with mulled jalapeño, watermelon and mezcal.
+Enjoy Mediterranean fare surrounded by iron chandeliers and colorful portraits of Frida Kahlo before stargazing from the rooftop lounge.
+A tiled fireplace and sheepskin throws ward off the post-sundown chill, as does the Spicy Melon cocktail, made with mulled jalapeño, watermelon, and mezcal.

 Wherever you start the evening, end the night at Moxie, where letting it all hang loose is practically a requirement.
-Every Thursday, Friday and Sunday, this laid-back bar turns into a fully fledged dance party with a DJ spinning until 2 am.
-Fuel your moves with cold beer and deep-fried pickles served all night.
+Every Thursday, Friday, and Sunday, the laid-back bar turns into a full-fledged dance party with a DJ spinning until 2 a.m.
+Fuel your moves with cold beer and fried pickles served all night.

-If you’re in the mood for a swanky hotspot, head to central San Diego.
-Atop the Pendry Hotel in the Gaslamp Quarter sits The Pool House, complete with turquoise tiling and oasis-like cabanas (open to the public 11 am to 4 pm daily).
+If you’re in the mood for a swanky hotspot, head to downtown San Diego.
+Atop the Pendry Hotel in the Gaslamp Quarter sits The Pool House, complete with turquoise tiling and oasis-like cabanas (open to the public 11 a.m. to 4 p.m. daily).
 At 14 stories high, The Nolen offers skyline views, best enjoyed over a make-your-own mimosa during Sunday brunch.
-Also up high (on the 12th floor) sits the iconic Mister A’s, where you can sip cocktails while watching planes fly past.
+Also up high (on the 12th floor) sits the iconic Mister A’s, where you can sip cocktails while watching airplanes fly over the skyline.
 Coming with a big group?
-Reserve a coveted cabana—either for brunch or evening cocktails—at the rooftop lounge at the Kettner Exchange in Little Italy.
+Reserve a coveted cabana—either for brunch or evening cocktails—at the rooftop lounge at Kettner Exchange in Little Italy.

 Get your own private box at a Padres game (no tickets required) at Altitude Sky Lounge, which has an unobstructed view of Petco Park.
 Or travel through time on the roof of the award-winning steakhouse, Born and Raised.
-Don Draper vibes permeate both the mid-20th-century design and the cocktail menu: straightforward gimlets, martinis and Manhattans.
+Don Draper vibes permeate both the mid-century design and the cocktail menu: gimlets, martinis, and Manhattans—straight up.

-Head out of San Diego proper for a variety of vistas.
+Head outside of San Diego proper for a variety of vistas.
 Go all the way up at George’s at the Cove in La Jolla (named one of the top 10 restaurants in the world by Fodor’s Choice), where the Ocean Terrace offers sweeping views of the shoreline.
-Or head north to Oceanside for oyster shots or fish tacos with views of the surfers below at Hello Betty Fish House.
+Head north to Oceanside for oyster shooters or fish tacos with views of surfers below at Hello Betty Fish House.